Culture of Italy: Newspapers and periodicals

 As of 2002, there were about 90 daily newspapers in the country, but not all of them had national circulation.
-According to Audipress statistics, the major daily newspapers (with their political orientations and estimated circulations) are: la Repubblica, left-wing, 3,276,000 in 2011; Corriere della Sera, independent, 3,274,000 in 2011; La Stampa, liberal, 2,132,000 in 2011; Il Messaggero, left of center, 1,567,000 in 2011; il Resto del Carlino, right of center, 1,296,000 in 2011; Il Sole 24 Ore, a financial news paper, 1,015,000 in 2011; il Giornale, independent, 728,000 in 2011; and l'Unità, Communist, 291,000 in 2011.
+According to Audipress statistics, the major daily newspapers (with their political orientations and estimated circulations) are: la Repubblica, left-wing, 3,276,000 in 2011; Corriere della Sera, independent, 3,274,000 in 2011; La Stampa, liberal, 2,132,000 in 2011; Il Messaggero, left of centre, 1,567,000 in 2011; il Resto del Carlino, right of centre, 1,296,000 in 2011; Il Sole 24 Ore, a financial news paper, 1,015,000 in 2011; il Giornale, independent, 728,000 in 2011; and l'Unità, Communist, 291,000 in 2011.
 TV Sorrisi e Canzoni is the most popular news weekly with a circulation of 677,658 in July 2012.
 The periodical press is becoming increasingly important.
-Among the most important periodicals are the pictorial weeklies — Oggi, L'Europeo, L'espresso, and Gente.
+Among the most important periodicals are the pictorial weeklies—Oggi, L'Europeo, L'Espresso, and Gente.
 Famiglia Cristiana is a Catholic weekly periodical with a wide readership.

 The majority of papers are published in northern and central Italy, and circulation is highest in these areas.
-Rome and Milan are the most important publication centers.
-A considerable number of dailies are owned by the political parties, the Roman Catholic Church, and various economic groups.
-In general, the journalistic level of the Italian papers is high, and two dailies, Milan's Corriere della Sera and Turin's La Stampa, enjoy international respect.
+Rome and Milan are the most important publication centres.
+A considerable number of dailies are owned by political parties, the Roman Catholic Church, and various economic groups.

 The law provides for freedom of speech and the press, and the government is said to respect these rights in practice.